Chess Champs have Superior Memory !!

 Teachers, parents and pupils – all need to throw aside self defeating, deterministic views of learning.
 Most of all in the UK where the best indicator of your later educational success is your familial socio-economic background.
 This travesty is not fixed in stone.
 If it were, it would be the same across other rich countries; and it is not.

-This is a poverty for us all in the UK.
-For “the able” and “the wealthy”, their children’s success occurs in a narrow and impoverished homogenized world.
+This is a poverty for us all in the UK where children’s success is defined in a narrow and homogenized way.
 This world suppresses thousands of creators, makers and dreamers and leaves us all poorer for it.

 What’s the answer?
 Education needs a mind-shift in to a new mind-set.
 This has to include communities, parents, employers and teachers.
 We need to collectively examine what works.
 We need to extinguish discourses of despair.
 Most importantly teachers must reclaim their profession.